North America During the Great Recession: Calculating the Severity Index in States, Provinces, and US Counties

 33.8 (Maximum)

-Blue: Country where RGDPPC did not decline and
+Blue: Country where RGDPPC did not decline and the Severity Index is therefore zero.

-not expected to return to pre-crisis RGDPPC before 2023*
+Black: Country not expected to return to pre-crisis RGDPPC before 2023*

 *Note: The IMF has projected RGDPPC to 2023.